bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

      uname -a

-The output should indicate that the version of the running kernel is now 5.x.x and that SMP functionality is enabled, as per the following sample output.
+The output should indicate that the version of the running kernel is now 5.x.x-sc and that SMP functionality is enabled, as per the following sample output.

-BERTO BERTO...SET THE SAME AS THE DOWNLOADABLE ONE
-     Linux NAS-X 5.14.0-rc5-sc+ #138 SMP Wed Sep 8 14:54:33 AEST 2021 armv6l GNU/Linux
+     Linux NAS-1 5.14.0-sc #1 SMP Fri Sep 10 09:49:35 AEST 2021 armv6l GNU/Linux

-Further confirm that the services you make use of on the Seagate Central are functional, including
+Further confirm that the services you wish to make use of on the Seagate Central are functional, including

 * The Web Management interface